Your link to

 Isle of Wight Festival 2026 line-up

-So make sure to check back here soon for line-up reveals as and when they happen.
+There will be more names announced over the coming months but the full stage schedule often won’t be confirmed until spring 2026, so make sure to check back here soon for line-up reveals as and when they happen.

 Isle of Wight Festival tickets